victorvbello/golang-notes/course/db/index.md

 the flow receive from de server one response on binary, this response if is OK, contain the rows affected and if is a single insert contains de las insert id

-> With this result it is determined that inserts can be executed using concurrencies without affecting the result of the last inserted id
+> With this result it is determined that inserts can be executed using concurrency without affecting the result of the last inserted id